reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 ### Amazon Elastic File System

 AWS EFS is a serverless file storage service for use with AWS compute services and on-premise servers.
+EFS is a durable, high throughput file system, that can be mounted on an Amazon EC2 instance.

 When we create a new file system, for example from AWS Console, the default settings are configured to encrypt the data on this file system.
 We don't need to do anything.
 The new file system uses